Diversity in Schumpeterian games: A Schumpeterian game

+\bv \begin{remark} The decision whether to innovate is usually intertwined with uncertainty about how the innovation will be received.
+In the presented model, this uncertainty may have an impact on $\aprof$ and $\bprof$.
+We assume that they can be precisely estimated by players.
+Although this may be seen as a limitation of the model, taking this uncertainty into account (even through an imprecise approximation of the Nash equilibrium) would require a more complex solution like $\varepsilon$-Nash or quantal response equilibria \cite{mckelvey1995quantal}, as well as different dynamics (see, e.g. \cite{bielawski2024memory,CGM,ho2007self,sato2003coupled,hofbauer2005learning,kaniovski1995learning}).
+Moreover, as in our paper we will focus on global ESS, assuming the perturbations following from uncertainty are small, reasoning on ESS remains appropriate. \end{remark} \bc

-Some comments should be made when observing payoffs in the game.
+Comment should be made \bv about the consequences of \bc observing payoffs in the game.
 First, if $\bprof>\frac{\improf}{2}$, and consequently $\pay_1(\imit,\inno)>\pay_1(\imit,\imit)$, then a firm that does not innovate gains a higher payoff when competing with an innovator than with another firm that does not innovate.
 On the other hand, if all relevant attributes of the old technology are captured by innovation, and thus $\bprof=0$, then the non-innovating firm has zero profit when meeting an innovator.
 However, even in this case, firms can still avoid choosing the innovating strategy if the cost of innovation is high enough, that is, if $\cost>\improf+\aprof$, which results in $\pay_1(\inno,\imit)<\pay_1(\imit,\imit)$.
 Looking at the other extreme, when $\bprof=\improf$, if both firms implement innovation, that is, if $\pay_1(\inno,\inno)>\pay_1(\imit,\inno)$, then the increase in the market value resulting from innovation must be sufficiently large compared to the cost of innovation ($\aprof>2\cost$).